Arbaz2402/CricbuzzMachineRound/README.md

 ### 1.2 TMDb API key

+The API key is already configured in the project — no manual setup required. current API key: a445f21929a25afcd5a1a0ba1ce9a2fd

+If you need to change it:
+1. Open `CricbuzzMachineRound/Utils/APIConfig.swift`.
+2. Update `apiKey` with your TMDb API key (v3).
 1. Create an account at https://www.themoviedb.org and generate an API key (v3).
 2. Open `CricbuzzMachineRound/Utils/APIConfig.swift`.
 3. Set your TMDb key: